 Establish the Length of Employment

 A prospective employee must know how long they can expect to be employed at your company, should they meet the requirements and goals of their role.
-Furthermore, an employee contract should also explain the protocol for either extending, reducing or terminating the contract term.
+Furthermore, an employment contract should also explain the protocol for either extending, reducing or terminating the contract term.

 Inform Prospective Employees of Performance Indicators